KatiLong/bolus-on-board-react/README.md

 Possibly, but it's also likely that he has Type 2 Diabetes, which is far more common.

 #### What is Type 2 Diabetes?
 Type 2 Diabetes is a chronic condition in which the body resists insulin, or it doesn't produce enough insulin.
+About 95% of People with Diabetes (PWD) are Type 2 Diabetics.

 ## Screenshots
 Coming Soon